DominikGithub/price_forecasting/README.md

 #### Review
 The tree based model achieves significantly smaller error metrics on the evaluation sets for the short term prediction scenario and handles non saisonale spiky patterns better.
-While the long term predictions improved but not as much.
-Data set extension adding artifical feature dimensions, doesn't contribute to the prediction accuracy in neither of the two scenarios.
+While the tree based model outperforms the prohpet model on long term predictions on a smaller distance.
+Data set extension adding artifical feature dimensions, doesn't contribute to the prediction accuracy in neither of the scenarios.

 ## Optimization Strategy